 Cedarville University is chartered by the State of Ohio and certified by the Ohio Department of Higher Education.
-The University is regionally accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education, (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).
+Cedarville University is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education, (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411; Phone: 800-621-7440).

-The University hosted the HLC in October 2016 for reaffirmation of accreditation.
-The Steering Committee wrote an "assurance argument" for reaffirmation of accreditation using the HLC's Guiding Values, Assumed Practices, and Criteria for Accreditation to shape the argument.
+The University hosted the HLC in October 2020 for an Assurance Review.
+The Committee updated the "assurance argument" for accreditation assurance review using the HLC's Guiding Values, Assumed Practices, and the new Criteria for Accreditation to shape the argument.

-Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures insuring our graduates the full benefit of approved and professionally recognized degree programs.
+Additionally, several departments and programs within the University hold program-specific accreditations, certificates, and licensures ensuring our graduates the full benefit of approved and professionally recognized degree programs.
 See our Accreditation, Recognition, and Licensure page for specific associations.

 Cedarville University has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA), a voluntary, regional approach to state oversight of distance education, since September 2015.
 Participation in NC-SARA allows Cedarville to offer distance education programs of study to students from other NC-SARA member states.

 The Office of Assessment and Accreditation Services works hand-in-hand with Institutional Research to oversee a continuous process to understand, describe, update, and improve the educational quality at Cedarville University through the self-study and accreditation processes.
-Specifically, Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Department of Higher Education processes including:
+Specifically, Assessment and Accreditation Services provides direct support for the Higher Learning Commission and the Ohio Department of Higher Education processes including:

 - Self-study supervision and coordination